We realise that COVID-19 has had a significant impact on everyone, including offer-holders.

 Will Oxford accept the grades that students with conditional offers receive this year?

 If you receive an offer but have not yet completed all your current qualifications, it is likely that this offer will be conditional.
 Normally, meeting these conditions involves achieving certain examination results and where examinations are going ahead as planned, we expect these conditions to be met.
-While details of the assessment system for this year are still being finalised in England and some other countries, Oxford remains committed to a fair and flexible admissions process which aims to ensure no students are disadvantaged by the COVID-19 pandemic; in particular, those from under-represented and less advantaged backgrounds.
-We are following Government announcements closely and will provide updated information whenever relevant.
+Oxford remains committed to a fair and flexible admissions process which aims to ensure no students are disadvantaged by the COVID-19 pandemic; in particular, those from under-represented and less advantaged backgrounds.
+We continue to follow Government announcements closely and will provide updated information whenever relevant.

 In any case, providing you meet all the conditions of your offer with us by the deadline stipulated by UCAS, your offer will be confirmed and you will be accepted by the University.
 This applies to all our offer holders, wherever you are currently studying in the world.